Skip to main content

 1. Go to the Litmaps app and set up a free account

-2. Click the search bar at the top left.
+2. Click the search bar

 4. Examine your article's Litmap and the suggested articles.
 The Litmap shows the top connected papers based on your article's citations and references.